Hall of Fame Members

 Mahesh Bhupathi – University of Mississippi

 From India, Bhupathi led the Rebels to the NCAA Championship team finals in 1995 and won the NCAA Doubles Championship.
-In 1999, Bhupathi won three doubles titles with including the French Open and Wimbledon.
-He and his partner, Leander Paes reached the finals of all four Grand Slam events, the first time such a feat has been achieved in the Open era.
+In 1999, Bhupathi won three doubles titles including the French Open and Wimbledon.
+He and his partner, Leander Paes reached the finals of all four Grand Slam events, the first time such a feat has been achieved in the Open Era.
 In 2006, he teamed with Martina Hingis to capture the Australian Open Mixed title.
 It was the sixth mixed doubles Grand Slam for Bhupathi, and a first for Hingis.
-By winning Australian Open Bhupathi completed a career Grand Slam in mixed doubles.
+By winning the Australian Open, Bhupathi completed a career Grand Slam in mixed doubles.

 Andrew Burrow – University of Miami

 From South Africa.
 Andrew completed a 100-win record at Miami in his four years and capped it off in 1987 with the NCAA National Singles Championship while leading the UM Tennis Team to a top eight finish.
 Burrow is a member of the Intercollegiate Tennis Hall of Fame and currently oversees the racquet program at the The Reserve Club in Aiken, South Carolina.